lmoscheni/fastify-ts-app-template/docs/Commands.md

 | docker run -p 8080:8080 -d <your-user/your-project> | Run a container for the image |
 | docker stop <container-id> | Stop and Down the container and server |

+## Production Commands with Docker Compose
+You can run docker-compose with `docker compose up` on the root directory of the project.